TUG Home | TUGBBS Online Forums | Resort Reviews | Classified Ads | TUG HELP | Advice | Join TUG

 - Wild Card (my term): Included in the evaluation of deposit quality is a pre-filter which sits in front of the above criteria.
 It is established by I.I. members who have exchanged into the resort you are depositing.
 I.I. performs surveys of these exchangers (not owners) to determine a satisfaction/quality rating for the resort.
 Trades available to owners are based on this filter.
 The owners of the resort suffer in the exchange universe if exchangers do not rate the resort experience highly.

-Exchange Request Methods:
+Starwood Exchange Request Method

 Reciprocity is not required for your exchange request to be filled and confirmed.
-No one has to request the reservation you deposited for the system to work.
+No one has to request the reservation deposited for the system to work.
 The requirement for your exchange request is the deposit, period.
 That is the currency that buys your request.
-The rest is I. I ’s problem.
+The rest is I. I ?s problem.

 Borrowing.
-In addition to banking the current year for use in the future, you may borrow next year’s use for a vacation this year.
+In addition to banking the current year for use in the future, you may borrow next year?s use for a vacation this year.
 You can borrow only from the following year.
 Homeowner Association dues must be paid in full at the time the borrow is requested.

-Placing a Pending Request:
+Placing a Pending Excxhange Request

 Any exchange request that is not confirmed at the time the request is made is called “Pending Request”.